TARA: Treatment And Research Advancements

 We aim to bridge the chasm between those with BPD and their loved ones by fostering compassion for each other.
 Diagnosis of BPD not required to attend, merely an openness to explore the possibility.

 Meetings take place alternate Thursday evenings.
-For more information call 212-966-6514 or firstname.lastname@example.org.
+RSVP or call for more information 212-966-6514 or email@example.com.